-DISTRIBUTING CX STATE MEET COACHES' PACKETS
+CX STATE MEET COACHES' INFORMATION

-The coach of each advancing team and the alternate team should be given a CX state meet coaches' packet included in the contest materials packet.
-This packet contains critical information, including the certification form.
+The coach of each advancing team and the alternate team should be given a CX State Tournamment web link included in the contest materials link on the UIL website.
+This contains critical information, including the certification link.
 Make coaches aware of the judge deadline.
 Schools must provide a judge for a team to be eligible to compete at state, unless excused for a valid reason by the UIL CX state contest director.
 Judging forms must be submitted online.